kibet-gilbert/kibet-gilbert.github.io/_pages/about.md

 ## **Bioinformatics Pipeline-Development and Genomics Analysis**:

 I develop and maintain fast, scalable and reproducible bioinformatics pipelines for short and long-read sequence data based on Linux, git&GitHub and workflow management engines (Nextflow).

 ✔ **Recent Projects I have worked on**:

  - _Wastewater Shotgun metagenomics for Pathogen and AMR Surveillance_
  - _Whole Genome Sequencing, assembly, variant calling and annotation_
  - _10X Single-cell analysis_
  - _Phylogenomics and phylogeography of Vectors and Pests_

 Besides Data Management and Analysis, I have experience with:
 ✔ **High-Performance Computing** based on own or open source tools and job-schedulers (SLURM);
 ✔ **Statistical analysis (R/Python) and generating publication-ready figures**: graphs, trees, networks.
 ✔ **Sequencers I work with**: Illumina MiSeq, NextSeq550 and 2000 and ONT.

-Outside research I train early‑career bioinformaticians in reproducible analysis and FAIR data stewardship.
+Away from day-to-day research, I train and mentor early‑career bioinformaticians in reproducible analysis and FAIR data stewardship.

 My GitHub account: [kibet-gilbert](https://github.com/kibet-gilbert).